datacol-io/datacol-io.github.io/docs/getting-started.md

 #### 1. Setup Google Cloud Project

 Go to [Google Console][1] and create a new project if you don't have one.
-Afterwards you need to enable following API from API Manager's Library section -
+Afterwards you need to enable following API in API Manager's Library section -

 * Google Cloud Resource Manager API
 * Cloud Deployment Manager API